ankane/disco-java/README.md

 Save recommendations to your database.

 Alternatively, you can store only the factors and use a library like [pgvector-java](https://github.com/pgvector/pgvector-java).
+See an [example](https://github.com/pgvector/pgvector-java/blob/master/examples/disco/src/main/java/com/example/Example.java).

 ## Algorithms